himanshu0330/BlockChain/Solidity_Basics/readme.md

 # FallBack And Receive

-1. Desc is added in the file itself.
+1. Desc. is added in the file itself.
 2. Main task is to Receive ETH and data.

+# Send Ether

+1. Either to a Account or Contract, Basically three functions -: Send, Transfer and Call.